norc-heal/heal-data-pkg-guide/docs/terms/index.md

 <details>
 <summary> Caveats</summary>
     <ul>
     <li markdown="span"> The "as-you-go" annotation approach, **when applied broadly as outlined above** is strongly recommended for study groups that are early on in their study as the burden of starting up is relatively light when few study files/resources have so far been collected or produced by or for the study.
-However, the start up burden of this approach may be quite substantial for studies groups that are late or even well into their study and have already accumulated many study files/resources, and we generally recommend these groups consider the alternative, more goal-focused and narrow annotation approach: [Top-down annotation](#top-down-annotation).
+However, the start up burden of this approach may be quite substantial for studies groups that are late or even well into their study and have already accumulated many study files/resources, and we generally recommend these groups consider the alternative, more goal-focused and narrow annotation approach: Top-down annotation.
     </li>
     <li markdown="span"> **The "as-you-go" annotation approach may also be applied in a narrower sense**, especially by study groups that are later in their study and who will not apply the "as-you-go" annotation approach in the broadest sense.
 This implies that studies will consider the whole packaging overview process and complete items as they can, as opposed to waiting until the very end (for example, when they are about to submit a study manuscript for peer review) to start the process.
 Some examples include, 1) auditing study files for tabular data files, creating data dictionaries for existing tabular data files right away, and creating data dictionaries right away for new tabular data files as the study collects or produces them, 2) annotating results the study group knows will or likely will be included in a final manuscript as they are produced, and creating a results tracker for final manuscript documents as drafts begin to be forumulated by the study group, 3) annotating component experiments and other activities that are part of the study right away if already designed, or as soon as they are designed (especially if it is clear that the experiment or activity will or likely will produce data that will be used to support/produce results that will be included in a final manuscript).
     </li>
     </ul>

 </details>

+!!! note "Finding your study's best fit annotation approach"
+    **For guidance on determining the best fit annotation approach for your study group**, see the [best fit questions](../fit/best-fit-questions.md).

 </div>